 There is more than one way to identify a subject.
 The most obvious is their face.
 But it can also include tattoos, characteristic marks, silhouettes, or uniforms.
 Even locations can count.

 The images below first appear to not have any identifiable subjects.
 This means there’s no need for a photography model release form.
 Regardless if used for commercial or editorial publishing.

 But we can identify the musician based on many factors.
 These include his posture, body language, stature and choice of instrument.

-Someone might recognise the tattoo artist.
+Someone might recognize the tattoo artist.
 We cannot see his face, but we do see the distinct shape, size and design of the body art.

 As for these hockey players, their parents could tell who was who straight away.
 Even with eye protection and guards.
 This is something you need to be aware of.

 When/Where Was the Photograph Taken?

 This is another area that might involve a simple model release form, even if it seems like it shouldn’t.
 You don’t need a photography model release form for public spaces.
 These include parks, fairs, festivals, or streets.